 Kinder Academy is kindergarten with curriculum modifications based on the academic and social needs of the students.
 Kinder Academy offers progress into first grade based on student readiness.
 The program meets five days a week and is offered at no cost to families.

 Pre-K Kindergarten Connection, offered through Community Education, combines early childhood programming and kindergarten curriculum, but it is not kindergarten.
 Students enroll in kindergarten after Kindergarten Connection.
 Children in Kindergarten Connection attend two to five days a week based on family choice.
 Kindergarten Connection is a fee-based program.

 The Early Entrance provision accommodates the needs of a gifted learner who would be educationally disadvantaged by not beginning kindergarten at an earlier age.
-Typically, less than one-half of one percent of children qualify for early entrance.
+Through personalized learning, Eastern Carver County Schools tailors the pace of learning and instruction to each learner, giving highly-gifted students the challenge they need.
 Since this decision is so important, our goal is to be very careful and admit only those children who meet stringent criteria.
-It is advantageous for a child to enter school early unless we can predict with assurance that the child will be successful not only in kindergarten, but in the twelve years that follow.
 Factors we examine to determine a child’s appropriate placement include physical health, emotional maturity, social adjustment, and intelligence.
+It is not advantageous for a child to enter school early unless we can predict with assurance that the child will be successful not only in kindergarten, but in the twelve years that follow.
+Typically, parents choose not to enroll their child in kindergarten early after considering the long-term effects early entrance may have on their child.
+If you would like to explore our preschool program, please know that we have scholarships available to families in need of financial assistance.